 At the Visitor Center, campus ambassadors greet visitors, sign them in for tours, provide information, and answer questions.

 At Sather Tower (the Campanile), ambassadors staff the ticket desk and assist in elevator operation.

 What are the work hours?
 How many hours a week do you work?

 Ambassadors must be available to work a minimum of 10 hours a week, and normally work 5-7 hours a week.
-There are opportunities to work on Saturdays and Sundays, but most work takes place Monday-Friday, 8:30 am-3:30 pm.
+There are some work shifts on Saturdays and Sundays, but most work takes place Monday-Friday, 8:30 am-3:30 pm.
 Ambassadors are scheduled to work as their availability permits.

 Being an ambassador is a fun and rewarding job, but remember that it provides only a limited number of hours of work a week.